-- Period of schooling attended/Total number of years of schooling attended: When calculating total number of school years, you should include extended vacations as part of the year!
+- Period of schooling attended/Total number of years of schooling attended: When calculating total number of school years, include extended vacations as part of the year!

 Primary Education: Typically, this would be your first 6 years of education, though it may be 5 in some countries.
 Do not include Kindergarten.
-If you attended a single school that covered elementary and middle school or elementary all through high school, be sure to separate it into the appropriate lines according to how education is formally divided in your country.
+If you attended a single school that covered elementary and middle school or elementary through to high school, be sure to separate it into the rows according to how education is formally divided in your country.

 Lower Secondary Education: Typically 2 or 3 years.
 As with elementary school, above, if you attended the same school from Middle School through high school, be sure to separate it into the two lines.

-Upper Secondary Education: This includes high school and any college prep school you might have attended, if that took place between high school and college.
-Do not count community college or polytech experience that earned you college credits here, as those would be considered Tertiary education and should be in the next column.
+Upper Secondary Education: This includes high school and any college prep school you might have attended if that took place between high school and college.
+Do not count community college or Polytech experience where you earned college credits here, as those would be Tertiary education and should be in the next column.

 Tertiary Education: Enter college or university undergraduate education in the first line and graduate in the second and third (if applicable).
 If you attended multiple universities as a degree-seeking student (including dual or joint degrees), you would fill those in here.
-However, if you spent a year at another university as an exchange or study away student, indicate that in the remarks section at the bottom, do not include it as a university here.
-(During an exchange program, you would not be enrolled as a degree-seeking student at the exchange university, so it does not meet the definition explained in 1. above.)
+However, if you spent a year at another university as an exchange or study away student, state that in the remarks section at the bottom, do not include it as a separate university.
+(During an exchange program, you are not a degree-seeking student at the exchange university, so it does not meet the definition explained in 1. above.)

 Dates and Duration: As you’ll see in the example, I counted full school years, not calendar years.
-If you are still in school, be sure to count the full amount of time that you will attend up until your expected graduation, not just the time attended so far!
+If you are still in school, be sure to count the full time that you will attend until your expected graduation, not just the time attended so far!

-If you are currently enrolled in a degree program but plan to drop out or take a leave of absence from that degree if you are selected for the MEXT Scholarship, then you should check “Other Status” and fill in your detailed explanation in the “Remarks” section below.
+If you are currently enrolled in a degree program but plan to drop out or take a leave of absence from that degree if you win the MEXT Scholarship, then you should check “Other Status” and fill in your detailed explanation in the “Remarks” section below.

 Degree: Check the name of the degree you have earned (or will earn, if you checked “Expected to complete” in the previous column).
 If your country uses different degree names, be sure to check the appropriate response for Japan’s system.

 Total Years of Education: This should be the total years as of the time you arrive in Japan.
-If you still have 6 months left in your degree, you would count those as if they were finished.
+If you still have 6 months left in your degree as of the time of application but you will complete the degree before coming to Japan, you would count those months as if you had finished them.